This page describes all SDK methods for video operations.

 get_batch_analysis()

 Retrieve analysis results for a completed batch.
-Optionally filter events by approval status (approved, rejected, pending, or invalid).
+Optionally filter events by approval status (approved, rejected, pending, or invalid), or return event-level CSV.

 # Get all results from a batch